rberenguel/pinta/README.md

 ---

-Press `h` to get help (on how to use this, I'm a doctor but I'm not your doctor or that kind of doctor).
+Press `?` to get help (on how to use this, I'm a doctor but I'm not your doctor or that kind of doctor).

 ---